-The defective chloride channel in CF causes a range of disturbances within the human body.
-Chloride channels are needed to regulate fluid exchanges at the surface of the epithelial cells.
-In CF, the transport through the cell wall of chloride, other ions and water are disturbed.
+Figure 20 Prevalence of Achromobacter xylosoxidans by age group and year the cell wall of chloride, other ions and water are disturbed.
 Cystic Fibrosis affects the respiratory^[42], digestive^[43,44] and reproductive^[45,46] systems with variable degrees of severity.
 Complications in CF are mainly found in organs where mucus linings are needed (airways, intestines) and glands which need fluid to excrete their substances (pancreas, testicles...).